 Conceptions of teachers and teaching held by preservice teachers appear to focus more on affective (e.g., caring) than on cognitive issues (Reeves & Kazelskis, 1985).
 Book, Byers, and Freeman (1983) reported that entering prospective teachers believed that improving student self concept was a more worthy goal than promoting students' academic achievement or creating a good learning environment.
 At the other end of the teaching-experience continuum, experienced elementary-level teachers also tend to assign preeminent value to affective goals (Prawat, 1985).
-Even at the college level, perceived physical and psychological closeness of the teacher to the student (immediacy) has been shown to be related to perceptions of teaching effectiveness (e.g., Gorham, 1988; McCroskey, Richmond, Sallinen, Fayer, & Barraclough, 1995).
+Even at the college level, perceived physical and psychological closeness of the teaching effectiveness (e.g., Gorham, 1988; McCroskey, Richmond, Sallinen, Fayer, & Barraclough, 1995).
 Marsh's (1991) reliable factors derived from the student evaluations of thousands of university courses included instructor-student rapport and instructor enthusiasm.
 Closeness, warmth, and enthusiasm (immediacy) are likely to be included in descriptions of effective college-level teachers as well as K-12 teachers.